 Reach and Resonance

 Reach, the number of followers indicates how big the blogger is, however following isn’t the be all and end-all to choosing the right blogger.
-Yes, having thousands of followers helps get you noticed, but engagement rate is considered more important.
+Yes, having thousands of followers helps get you noticed, but resonance is considered more important.
 This means that brands favour a blogger who has fewer followers but an audience that is more engaged with the blog content.
 Using followers as the sole indicator, doesn’t work for a number of reasons, followers are not only extremely easy to get; but also if all else fails they can literally be bought.
 Brands are primarily businesses and so the bottom line is the profit that they can make from any collaboration.
 All and any advertising needs to represent the best return possible on the time, skill and money which brands invest in it, so brands endeavor to ensure that they engage with influencers who can actually generate sales conversations from their social media audience.
 Brands look for bloggers who can excite their audiences with their content, compel and persuade; making them try out their brand’s products.
 A passive audience less likely to buy a brand’s products, is not an attractive prospect.

 Quality of Content

 When brands look at your content, they want to see how persuasive you are, how well written, mesmerising, original and relatable your content is.
 Whether it be photos, or blog posts, they represent what you will be potentially doing for them.
 If your content isn’t appealing, what you post of their products won’t be appealing for their potential customers either.

 Brands want to know with which brands you’ve already worked, if you’ve worked with any of their competitors, how similar or different your previous collaborations are to their brand.
 They want to see that you collaborate well with brands and follow the unwritten rules of brand-influencer collaborations, but they also don’t want to see too many collaborations.